Cultural Anthropology, an introductory course

 What's the difference between anthropology and ethnology?

-Anthropology is the study of the origin, culture and development of human beings.
+Anthropology is the study of the origin, culture, and development of human beings.
 It has several branches, including cultural anthropology.
-Ethnology is a branch within cultural anthropology.
-Ethnology deals with the origins and characteristics of individual ethnic groups with a focus on factors influencing cultural growth and change.
+Ethnology is a branch of cultural anthropology.
+It deals with the origins and characteristics of individual ethnic groups focusing on factors influencing cultural progression and change.

 So, an anthropologist who decides to spend an entire career on an in-depth study of a tribal group in the Amazon rain forest is, in effect, narrowing himself/herself to being an ethnographer.
-A Bible translator who spends two decades learning a language, developing or inventing a writing system for it and the eventually producing a New Testament in that language is a type of ethnographer.
-On the other hand, a cultural anthropologist hired by the Bureau of Indian Affairs would not be considered an ethnographer since that person is dealing with a wide range of tribal groups.
+A Bible translator who spends two decades learning a language, developing or inventing a writing system for it, and eventually producing a New Testament in that language is a type of ethnographer.
+On the other hand, cultural anthropologists hired by the Bureau of Indian Affairs would not be considered ethnographers since they will be dealing with a wide range of tribal groups.

 If we were dealing with automobiles, anthropology would be the study of everything about them (history, mechanics, styling, sales, repair, effect on human beings, and so on).
 Ethnography would be the study of Jeeps.